 Hello my fellow food-loving, good-photography-appreciating friend!
 I’m so glad you’re here.
 You and I seem to have a few things in common.
 We appreciate the arts and we’re also a fan of good food.
 Because of these two loves, I started this blog back in 2009.
 Since then, I’ve been working on becoming a better cook for my family and a better photographer for my readers.
 My goal is to share my recipes and to do that, they have to look as good as they taste.

 I’ve been seriously working on my food photography since about October 2014.
 After discovering the very successful food blog, Pinch of Yum, I became infatuated with all of Lindsay’s food photos.
 Each one was a piece of art—perfectly composed, lit and styled.
 The colors and textures of the food we always on point.
 Drool!!!
 After admiring her photos for awhile, I learned that she wrote an ebook called Tasty Food Photography outlining all of the tips and tricks she uses in her own food photography.
 I considered whether it would be worth the $29 fee for about .1 seconds and then downloaded it.
 Holy moly.
-It was chock full of information that she has gathered from attending workshops all over the country and photographing hundreds of her own recipes.
+It was—not even exaggerating—life-changing.
+It’s full of information that Lindsay has gathered from attending workshops all over the country and photographing hundreds of her own recipes.
 Plus, she was a 4th teacher before she became a full time food blogger so the book was really easy to follow and offered tons of practical tips.

 That year after reading Tasty Food Photography, I posted my first behind-the-scenes look at my recipe photography featuring a re-make of one of my recipes Orange Candied Carrots.
 Here are some of the photos showing tricks I learned from the book in action: